 Above all, the sores come with a lot of pain and discomfort; the infected may even experience difficulties when eating or drinking anything.
 The infection period lasts between 2-3 weeks.

 Tongue herpes is generally not considered serious enough for a visit to a medical professional.
 However, it is always advisable to seek medical help if possible for proper diagnosis and treatment.
 Even so, you can easily handle the infection at home.
 The following are some tips to keep the infection at bay even when at home.

 - For the pain, patients are advised to take pain relievers such as acetaminophen and Ibuprofen; these get the job done.

 - Gaggle or rinse your mouth with salt water to helps clean the blisters and also heal them faster.

 - Most importantly, keep hydrated.
 Ensure constant water intake throughout the day and the infection period.

 Avoid salty, spicy or sugary foods; they only make the infection worse.

 The virus has no known cure and it often reoccurs once in the system.
 Therefore, the best prevention measure is to avoid infection.
-While the condition has proven highly infectious especially from the blister fluid, it is possible to avoid infection all together.
-This can be done through avoiding direct contact with saliva, mucous and other body fluids.
+While the condition has proven highly infectious especially from the blister fluid, it is possible to avoid infection altogether.
+This can be done by avoiding direct contact with saliva, mucous and other body fluids.